-The Answer also does not address that, under Penn Central and the long-standing PR-OS designation of the Badlands under the General Plan, the Developer could not have a reasonable expectation that it could convert the designated open space into houses.
-The Developer's own appraiser concluded that if the 35-Acre Property could not be developed with housing, it had a zero value.
-17RA3682.
+The Opposition also does not address that, under Penn Central and the longstanding PR-OS designation, the Developer could not have a reasonable expectation that it could convert the designated open space into houses.
+The Developer's own appraiser concluded that if the 35-Acre Property could not be developed with housing, it had a zero value.2 17RA3682.
 Accepting arguendo the appraiser's conclusion, the Badlands was worth zero when the Developer bought the property because the PR-OS designation was in effect at that time, and as Judge Williams found, the Developer was aware of it.
 I(0135).
 By simply declining to lift the PR-OS designation (i.e., maintaining the status quo), the City could not have changed the value of the 35-Acre Property.
-As a result, the Developer cannot establish a categorical taking or Penn Central taking.
+As a result, the Developer cannot establish a categorical or Penn Central taking.